djzaragoza/CS-BW-gameOfLife/README.md

 # CS-BW-gameOfLife
-Cellular Automata game buy the late John Conway
+Cellular Automata game by the late John Conway